 - All insulin available in the United States is manufactured in a laboratory, but animal insulin can still be imported for personal use.

-Inside the pancreas, beta cells make the hormone insulin.
-With each meal, beta cells release insulin to help the body use or store the blood glucose it gets from food.
+Inside the pancreas, the hormone insulin is made in the beta cells, which are part of the Islets of Langerhans.
+These islets also have alpha cells, which make glucagon, as well as delta cells.
+With each meal, beta cells release insulin to help the body use or store the blood sugar it gets from food.

 In people with type 1 diabetes, the pancreas no longer makes insulin.
 The beta cells have been destroyed and they need insulin shots to use glucose from meals.